 BSc (Hons) (NFQ Level 8)

 Physics is about the fundamental laws of the universe that govern living as well as non-living systems.
-It is a fundamental science involving a deep understanding of nature derived from mathematical and experimental insights.
-It is the subject that constantly asks “why?”, questioning why matter and energy exist and act as they do, and discovering the underlying rules that govern their behaviour.
+It is a fundamental science, involving a deep understanding of nature derived from mathematical and experimental insights.
+Physics is the subject that constantly asks “why?”, questioning why matter and energy exist and act as they do, and discovering the underlying rules that govern their behaviour.
 Physicists now believe that all phenomena observed in the universe can be explained in terms of a handful of forces: gravity, electricity, magnetism, and weak and strong nuclear interactions.

-Recent graduates have pursued careers in the following:
+The UCD Physics degree is an accredited Physics degree and recent Physics graduates have pursued careers in the following:

 Graduates are also eligible to apply for MSc programmes in Nanobio Science, Space Science & Technology, Nanotechnology, Medical Physics or Meteorology, or for PhD programmes in Ireland and abroad in diverse areas such as Radiation Physics, Physics of Advanced Materials, Atomic Physics, Particle Physics and Astrophysics.

 “I really fell in love with Physics after being able to apply what I learned in the classroom first-hand in the lab at UCD.
 This interest was boosted by two opportunities to undertake internships during my degree.
 After second year, I worked closely with UCD School of Physics staff to write programs to solve equations describing white dwarf and neutron stars.
 Then, in third year, I travelled to the University of Notre Dame in the United States to study radioactive materials’ impact on the environment.
 Inspired by these internships, I began a PhD in particle physics.
 I am currently based at CERN in Switzerland, helping to run the ATLAS experiment at the Large Hadron Collider and to analyse the particle collisions it records.”